matheusaudibert/audibert/README.md

 ## Quick Links

-Audibert provides quick links for easy access to specific Discord resources, such as profiles and activities.
+Audibert provides quick links for easy access to specific Discord resources, such as profiles, activities and guilds.

 ### Profile